A Topological Quantum Field Theory for Character Varieties of Non-orientable Surfaces: Introduction

-We write $\U_n$ for the group of upper triangular $n \times n$ matrices.
-The main results of this paper are given by the following theorem. \begin{theorem} Let $N_r$ be the connected sum of $r > 0$ projective planes.
-Let $q = [ \AA^1_\CC ]$ be the class of the affine line in the Grothendieck ring of varieties.
-Then the virtual class of the $\U_2$-representation variety of $N_r$ is
+Denote by $q$ the virtual class of the affine line $[\AA^1_k] \in \K(\Var_k)$.
+The main results are given by the following theorems. \begin{maintheorem} Let $k$ be any field of characteristic not equal to $2$.
+For any $r > 0$, \begin{enumerate}[(i)] \item the virtual class of the $\AGL_1$-representation variety of $N_r$ is